 These healthy chocolate chip cookies take no longer than regular cookies, and you won't have the health concerns.
 They're loaded with fiber and protein and will add tremendously to your healthy diet program.

-Our healthy chocolate chip cookies are gluten free because they're made with soy flour, not wheat flour.
+Our healthy chocolate chip cookies are gluten free because they're made with garbanzo bean flour, not wheat flour.
 They're healthy because we don't use refined sugar.
 We use organic coconut palm sugar and xylitol.
 Xylitol and coconut sugar both have a low glycemic index.

 We're especially concerned with making delicious desserts for the holidays, but these gluten free chocolate chip cookies can be eaten any time of the year.